How-to

 The full required-fields list

-Cloudflare fieldWhat breaks without it
+FieldWhat breaks without it

 EdgeStartTimestampIngest fails entirely — this is required

-ClientIPIPs page, Unique IPs column, forensic IP-discovery
+ClientIPIPs page, Unique IPs column, forensic IP discovery

-ClientASNOffenders page, asn_spike and most other detectors
+ClientASNOffenders page and most detectors

-ClientCountryCountry-scoped baselines, WorldMap
+ClientCountryCountry-scoped baselines, world map

-ClientRequestPath / ClientRequestURIPaths page, path_spike detector
+ClientRequestPath / ClientRequestURIPaths page, path-based detectors

-EdgeResponseStatusStatus classes, 499_rate detector
+EdgeResponseStatusStatus classes, 499 Rate detector

 EdgeResponseBytesBytes columns everywhere

-CacheCacheStatusCache breakdown, cache_bypass detector
+CacheCacheStatusCache breakdown, Cache Bypass detector

 EdgeColoCodeData Centres panel